MOUKZ/forex/README.md

 # Forex & Ticker App

+## Disclaimer

+Historical data is currently limited to the symbol "AAPL" only, as access to historical data for other symbols is not available.

 ## Overview

 The Forex & Ticker App is a Flutter application demonstrating a real-world implementation of Clean Architecture, WebSocket communication, REST API integration, and state management using Bloc.
 The app retrieves forex pairs data from a REST API and processes ticker data via WebSocket, leveraging dependency injection for clean and testable code.